Jashodaben Modi: Public discussion of marriage

 Rumours had long been circulating that Modi was actually married.
 In 1992, Jashodaben refused to be interviewed by the newspaper Abhiyan when that publication presented a story on the marriage of her and Modi.
 Darshan Desai, a reporter for The Indian Express, located Jashodaben in May 2002, but she and others in her village had refused to speak to him and he was told to leave the town.
-In 2009, it was reported that Modi's political enemies had discovered her teaching at a school and living in a one-room tenement.
+In 2009, it was reported that Modi's political opponents had discovered her teaching at a school and living in a one-room tenement.
 Modi himself did not quite deny that she was his wife, although he did not explicitly acknowledge it either.
 Her marriage to Modi was said to be common knowledge in her village.
 She was reportedly diligent and well liked as a teacher, especially among her students.
-When found by a reporter, she became worried and nervous, saying only "I will not say anything against my husband.
-He is very powerful.
-This job is all I have to survive.
-I am afraid of the consequences."

 When required to fill out forms on which his spouse was requested to be identified, Modi had repeatedly been leaving the spousal information section blank or just marked with a dash – including in state assembly elections in 2001, 2002, 2007 and 2012.
 At political rallies he had said he was single.

 In the 2014 Indian general election, Modi contested the Vadodara seat in the Lok Sabha, the lower house of the Parliament of India.
 Under the Representation of the People Act and following recent rulings stating that a complete response was mandatory, Modi was required to declare any previous marriage.
 Following legal advice to "come clean" about the issue, for the first time in public and media, Modi acknowledged that he had a wife.